bitterjug/devjournal-crypto/devjournal.markdown

 Sub-indicator view doesn't always show the single 'total' subindicator I hav
 created: this I think is because the data is being loaded asynchronously, and it renders before the data arrives.
-So there needs to be a sub-indicator list view that watches the relevant collection, and renders when there are chagnes and is in charge of adding rows when new subindicators come into existence.
+So there needs to be a sub-indicator list view that watches the relevant collection, and renders when there are changes and is in charge of adding rows when new subindicators come into existence.